 An “ugly” fracture is when a crown will no longer work to repair your tooth.
 Your only option is to have the tooth amputated (extracted).
 The tooth often is vertically split.
 Replacing a vertically split tooth often requires a dental implant or a fixed bridge.

 If you want to keep your natural tooth a crown may be your better choice.
 At Sedona Dentist Chris Marsh, we always want to discuss your choices If you are nervous about getting a dental crown placed, talk with Dr. Marsh.
 Having a conversation with him could go a long way toward making you feel more comfortable with this procedure.

 It is not always necessary to get a root canal if you have a crown placed.
 Getting a root canal does not always require a crown and vice versa.

-When Dr. Daniels places a dental crown on a tooth, it is always his hope that this will be the last procedure that the tooth will need for an awfully long time.
+When Dr. Marsh places a dental crown on a tooth, it is always his hope that this will be the last procedure that the tooth will need for an awfully long time.
 But remember, usually crowns are recommended for imperfect teeth.
 Your tooth may have been subjected to numerous fillings, or replacement fillings, stress from chewing, micro-fractures that allow leakage of bacteria in your mouth to the nerve of your tooth causing a “stressed pulp”.
 These are situations where a tooth that needs a crown may also need a root canal.